What is an externship?

 Yes, you may extern if you’ve taken or are planning to take a clinical class, but you have to be mindful of the limits on non-classroom credits that can count towards your J.D. degree.
 You must have a minimum of 86 credits total for the J.D., of which 64 must be in-classroom credits.
 Thus, if you plan to have 86 credits for the J.D., you may have a maximum of 22 non-classroom credits.

-- All three credits earned by doing a part-time externship count as non-classroom credits.
+- All credits earned by doing a part-time externship or a J-Term externship count as non-classroom credits.

 - All 12 credits earned by doing a full-time, individualized externship count as non-classroom credits.